copot-jari/payung-event-editor/README.md

 - [ ] When a sprite is deleted it cannot be added back until two scenes is focued and unfocused
 - [ ] After deleting a scene, all existing scenes are normal but adding a new scene causes it to no be able to be connected
 - [ ] SFX is not yet implemented in the scene preview
+- [ ] Actor/Speaker color is not saved

 ## Features
 Todo List: